natyusha/ShokoRelay.bundle/README.md

 -
 This is a bundle containing a Plex metadata agent, scanner, and automation scripts written to work with anything listed on AniDB.
 All you need to get started is a populated [Shoko Server](https://shokoanime.com/) v5.3.1 or newer and [Plex Media Server](https://www.plex.tv/media-server-downloads/) (Not running on an Nvidia Shield).
 Unlike the original metadata bundle for Shoko this one does not include a movie scanner and is intended to work with series of all types within a single "TV Shows" library.

+> [!CAUTION]
+> Due to legacy agents and scanners being on borrowed time this repository is in maintenance mode and no new features will be added to it.
+Users of Shoko Server (daily) who want to switch to the modern [Metadata Provider](https://forums.plex.tv/t/announcement-custom-metadata-providers/934384) plugin can download pre-release builds [here](https://github.com/natyusha/ShokoRelay).

 ## Installation
 > [!WARNING]
 > If you are running Plex Media Server v1.43.0.10346 or newer you must navigate to `Settings > Library` and ensure that "Show legacy agents during library setup" is enabled.